laserpointlabs/ODRAS/data/simple_system_requirements.md

-# Simple Web Application Requirements
+# Unmanned Aircraft System Requirements

 ## Document Information
-- **Project**: Simple Task Management System
+- **Project**: Multi-Rotor Unmanned Aircraft System (UAS) Platform
 - **Version**: 1.0
 - **Date**: January 2025
 - **Purpose**: Basic requirements for testing ODRAS extraction

 ## System Overview
-This document defines requirements for a simple web-based task management application designed for small teams.
+This document defines requirements for a small unmanned aircraft system (UAS) designed for reconnaissance and surveillance operations.

 ## Functional Requirements

-### User Authentication
+### Flight Control
-**REQ-001**: The system SHALL provide secure user authentication using email and password.
+The UAS SHALL provide autonomous flight capability using Global Positioning System (GPS) waypoint navigation.

-**REQ-002**: The system MUST support password reset functionality via email verification.
+The system MUST support manual override control via ground control station at all times during flight.

-**REQ-003**: Users SHALL be able to log out from any page within the application.
+The UAS SHALL automatically return to home location when commanded or upon loss of communication signal.

-### Task Management
+### Mission Operations
-**REQ-004**: The system SHALL allow users to create tasks with title, description, due date, and priority level.
+The system SHALL allow operators to define flight missions with waypoints, altitude, speed, and sensor activation points.

-**REQ-005**: Tasks MUST be assignable to one or more team members.
+The UAS MUST be capable of maintaining stable hover at altitudes between 10 and 400 feet Above Ground Level (AGL).

-**REQ-006**: The system SHALL provide task status tracking with states: To Do, In Progress, Review, and Complete.
+The system SHALL provide real-time telemetry data including position, altitude, heading, battery status, and airspeed.

 ## Non-Functional Requirements

 ### Performance
-**REQ-007**: The system SHALL load any page within 3 seconds under normal network conditions.
+The UAS SHALL achieve a minimum flight endurance of 25 minutes with standard payload.

-**REQ-008**: The application MUST support at least 100 concurrent users without performance degradation.
+The system MUST maintain position hold accuracy within 2 meters horizontal under wind conditions up to 15 knots.

-### Security
+### Safety
-**REQ-009**: All user passwords SHALL be encrypted using industry-standard hashing algorithms.
+All flight-critical systems SHALL implement redundant sensors and dual-redundant flight control processors.

-**REQ-010**: The system MUST implement HTTPS for all data transmission.
+The UAS MUST include automatic geofencing to prevent flight outside authorized operational areas.

 ## Constraints

-- The system MUST be compatible with Chrome, Firefox, Safari, and Edge browsers
+- The system MUST comply with Federal Aviation Administration (FAA) Part 107 regulations for small unmanned aircraft
-- Mobile responsive design is REQUIRED for all user interfaces
+- Maximum takeoff weight SHALL NOT exceed 55 pounds
-- Maximum file attachment size SHALL NOT exceed 10MB per file
+- Visual line-of-sight operations are REQUIRED unless waiver is obtained

 ## Acceptance Criteria

 All requirements marked as SHALL or MUST are mandatory for system acceptance.
-The system will be considered complete when all mandatory requirements are implemented and verified through testing.
+The system will be considered complete when all mandatory requirements are implemented and verified through flight testing.